pandas-dev/pandas/doc/source/development/contributing.rst

 extensions, which means you need a C compiler.
 This process depends on which platform you're using.

+If you have setup your environment using ``conda``, the packages ``c-compiler`` and ``cxx-compiler`` will install a fitting compiler for your platform that is compatible with the remaining conda packages.
+On Windows and macOS, you will also need to install the SDKs as they have to be distributed separately.
+These packages will be automatically installed by using ``pandas``'s ``environment.yml``.

 **Windows**

 You will need `Build Tools for Visual Studio 2017